Adelaide Festival Centre

 Adelaide Festival Centre, Australia's first capital city multi-purpose arts centre and the home of South Australia's performing arts, was built in the early 1970s and designed by Hassell Architects.
 The Festival Theatre opened in June 1973 with the rest of the centre and the Festival Plaza following soon after.

 Located approximately 50 metres north of the corner of North Terrace and King William Road, it is distinguished by its two white geometric dome roofs, and lies on a 45-degree angle to the city's grid.
 The complex includes Festival Theatre, Dunstan Playhouse (formerly The Playhouse and Optima Playhouse), Space Theatre (formerly The Space) and several gallery and function spaces.
+The centre was erected on land between Elder Park and Parliament House, and several historic buildings were demolished to make way for the new project.

 The Festival Centre is managed by a statutory corporation, the Adelaide Festival Centre Trust, which is responsible for encouraging and facilitating artistic, cultural and performing arts activities, as well as maintaining and improving the building and facilities of the complex and Her Majesty's Theatre.
 The centre hosts Adelaide Festival and presents numerous major festivals across the year.

-The centre was erected on land between Elder Park and Parliament House, and several historic buildings were demolished to make way for the new project.
-Recently, the external plaza site is undergoing major redevelopment, started in 2016, but the theatre spaces have remained open.
-The car park and plaza area have since been completed as has Festival Tower, and the overall redevelopment is expected to be completed in 2028.
+Extensive redevelopment of the external spaces began in 2016, but the theatre spaces remained open.
+The car park and plaza area, along with a tall office building known as Festival Tower, were completed by 2024.
+Construction of Festival Tower Two began in early 2026.
+Overall redevelopment of the external spaces is expected to be completed in 2028.
+The theatres and internal spaces underwent extensive upgrading and refurbishment in late 2025, reopening in time for the Adelaide Festival at the end of February 2026.

 Development

-Planning
+Planning and design

 In the 1960s, the Adelaide Festival of the Arts started to outgrow the city's existing venues, and there was a push to build a "Festival Hall".
 The Adelaide Festival Theatre Act 1964 provided for the erection of the Festival Theatre building.
 The originally proposed site was the Carclew building in North Adelaide, which had been purchased from the Bonython family by the Adelaide City Council for the purposes of building a Festival Hall.